Julius Malema: Member of Parliament: 2014–2022

-Comments on white genocide
+Comments on white genocide conspiracy theory

 On 23 August 2018, Malema spoke out against the white genocide conspiracy theory and was critical of comments made by United States President Donald Trump, after he had instructed his Secretary of State Mike Pompeo to investigate South African farm attacks.
 Claiming it was "absolute rubbish to say there's white genocide", Malema said that "South Africans would not be intimidated by Mr Trump" and that the US President's intervention into their domestic land rights issues "only made them more determined".

 At a media briefing at EFF headquarters on the same day, Malema stated "there is actually black genocide in the U.S., they are killing black people in the U.S. [...] black people are even being killed in South Africa".
-He also made an allegation that "there’s a group of white right-wingers who are being trained by Jews in Pretoria to be snipers".
+He also made an allegation that "there's a group of white right-wingers who are being trained by Jews in Pretoria to be snipers".
 The South African Jewish Board of Deputies subsequently issued a statement denouncing Malema, calling his comments "typical of his attention-seeking behaviour" and "aimed at creating racial tension".
+Malema is Jewish, being lemba.